brianlam38/burpdock/README.md

 # Burpdock

-Docker container for Burp Suite automation.
+Docker container to host VMWare's Burp-Rest-API service.

+See more about VMWare's Burp-Rest-API at [https://github.com/vmware/burp-rest-api].